locka99/cpp-to-rust-book/why_rust/index.md

 # Rust Background

-Rust began life as a research project by Graydon Hoare in 2009 for the Mozilla foundation and progressed until the release of version 1.0 in 2015.
-Activity on the project is very strong and has only picked up since 1.0.

-The catalyst for the language was the Mozilla Firefox web browser.
-Firefox is not special amongst browsers - virtually almost all of them are:
+The catalyst for Rust was the Mozilla Firefox web browser.
+Firefox is not special amongst browsers in that they all suffer these issues:

 * Written in C++.
 * Complex with millions of lines of code.
 * Numerous bugs and security vulnerabilities that were directly attributable to the unsafe nature of the language.
 * Mostly single-threaded and therefore not well suited for many-core devices - PCs, phones, tablets etc.
-* Adding multi-threading to the existing engine would doubtless cause even more potential vulnerabilities than being single threaded.
+* Implementing multi-threading to the existing engine would doubtless cause even more vulnerabilities than being single threaded.

-Therefore, Rust was conceived as a way to obtain C or C++ levels of performance but also feature up-front safety enforcement.
+Rust was conceived as a way to obtain C or C++ levels of performance but also feature up-front safety enforcement and memory guarantees.
 Code that passed the compiler phase could be guaranteed to be memory safe and therefore could be written in a way to take advantage of concurrency.

-The project is hosted by [](https://github.com/rust-lang/rust)
+So Rust began life as a research project by Graydon Hoare in 2009 for the Mozilla foundation to solve these issues.
+It progressed until the release of version 1.0 in 2015.

+The project is hosted on [GitHub](https://github.com/rust-lang/rust).
+The language has been *self-hosting* for quite some time - that is to say the Rust compiler is written in Rust, so compiling Rust happens from a compiler written in Rust.
+Get your head around that!
+But it's the same way that C and C++ compilers are these days too.

 ## Problems with C/C++